Charlie Cook's MArketing for Success Insider's Club

 When the sun shines and the sky is blue, it’s easy to go for a picnic or motor across to the nearest store to pick up groceries.
 But when the Maine fog rolls in and blankets the bay, it’s easy to get disoriented and lost.

-The current recession is just like a big, damp, cold fog bank for most businesses.
+The current recession is just like a big, damp, cold fog bank for most small business marketing plans.
 It’s disorienting and many people are panicking and losing sales and money.

 What can you do?